Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 These use cases can be numerous.
 In a traditional non-message based system, these operations would likely happen in a single Web Controller.
 However, this has a lot of drawbacks and shortcomings:
 - This can very quickly make the controller handle too many responsibilities,
-- One of these operation could fail, leaving the system in an inconsistent state, e.g. user was registered, but not added to CRM, or Welcome Email not send.
+- One of these operation could fail, leaving the system in an inconsistent state, e.g., user was registered, but not added to CRM, or Welcome Email not send.
 - If we ever allow a different client such as a CLI application, Android App, or a completely different system, to use the feature, the logic would need to be duplicated in different locations.
 - Unit testing all these operations would become harder and one would be forced to test the whole work of the controller as a single unit, instead of on a per-operation basis.